LinkedInLearning/practice-it-php-classes-and-objects-3083452/README.md

-# COURSENAME
+# Practice It: PHP Classes and Objects
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Practice It: PHP Classes and Objects .
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![Practice It: PHP Classes and Objects ][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+If you’re trying to become a more nuanced, successful PHP developer, you can’t overstate the value of expertise in object-oriented programming.
+That’s because PHP frameworks like Drupal, Symphony, and Laravel all require the same foundational programming skills.
+In this course, instructor Tammy Robinson gives you a practical overview of working with PHP classes and objects, two of the most important extensible concepts of procedural programming.
+Learn about creating classes and class instances, also known as objects, exploring a wide range of different access types, properties, and methods.
+Along the way, Tammy offers tips on using operators, constructors, inheritance, abstract classes, interfaces, and traits.<br><br>This course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time—all while using a tool that you’ll likely encounter in the workplace.
+Check out the [Using GitHub Codespaces with this course][gcs-video-url] video to learn how to get started.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.